Updated August 9, 2023

 - Click on the Insert tab in the main ribbon

-- Click on pivot table drop-down button, and select pivot table
+- Click on the pivot table drop-down button, and select the pivot table

 - Here, you can feed in data through any of the following options:

 - Manually select the range of cells that make up the raw data.
-The cells will get highlighted and their table positions will be captured (as shown in the picture above).
+The cells will be highlighted, and their table positions captured (shown in the picture above).
 OR,

 We will choose the first option by manually selecting the cells in the table created in Step-1.
 Be sure to include all rows and columns of the created table data.

-- Select the “New Worksheet” checkbox, so the required pivot table is created in a fresh Excel sheet, for better clarity.
+- Select the “New Worksheet” checkbox to create the required pivot table in a fresh Excel sheet for better clarity.
 Excel will create the pivot table in a new Worksheet.
 Name this “Pivot table”.